stevenjfields/Plastic-Classifier/README.md

 ### Add necessary files

 Add the necessary files into the resources folder.
-The .cfg and .names files are included, But the .weights file will need to be [downloaded](https://drive.google.com/open?id=1pni5GZYqZh5vLJhQMBVWT5-keNihD0ye).
-This link is currently the older weights.
+The .cfg and .names files are included, But the .weights file will need to be [downloaded](https://drive.google.com/open?id=1wjsJfALPRW9w1FvDqGvXg4aZbWUEO7ef).

 ## Running
 To run this program first activate the virtual environment and then run the Plastic_Classifier_GUI.py file.